Stanisław Wyganowski: Biography

-In the 1980s he was an activist of the Solidarity trade union.
+In the 1980s, he was an activist of the Solidarity trade union.
 On 30 January 1990, Prime Minister Tadeusz Mazowiecki appointed him as the mayor of Warsaw.
-Simultaneously, from 30 January 1990 to May 1990 he was also the voivode of the Warsaw Voivodeship, until the office was separated into a distinct function.
-Following the 1990 local elections he was reelected for the office, being appointed on 25 June 1990.
+Simultaneously, from 30 January 1990 to May 1990, he was also the voivode of the Warsaw Voivodeship, until the title was separated into a separate office.
+Following the 1990 local elections he was reelected as the mayor, being reappointed on 25 June 1990.
 Wyganowski was the first mayor of the city to be appointed following the democratic transition from the government of the Polish People's Republic to the Third Polish Republic.
 As the mayor, he had organized a new city government and planned tasks for the city development in the following years.

-In his office, he was also a chairperson of the International Association of Peace Messenger Cities, and was Polish delegate to the Congress of Local and Regional Authorities of the Council of Europe, deputy chairperson of the State and Local Government Commission of the Office of the Council of Ministers, and co-founder and chairporson of the Polish Metropoleis Union.
-In 1993, he had published a book Jutro wielka Warszawa (from Polish: Tomorrow Grand Warsaw).
+While in the office, he was also a chairperson of the International Association of Peace Messenger Cities, and was a Polish delegate to the Congress of Local and Regional Authorities of the Council of Europe, deputy chairperson of the State and Local Government Commission of the Office of the Council of Ministers, and the co-founder and chairporson of the Polish Metropoleis Union.
+In 1993, he had published a book Jutro wielka Warszawa (lit.
+'Tomorrow Grand Warsaw').
 He was in the office until 5 October 1994.

-During 1993 parliamentary election, he had unsuccessfully run of the office in the Senate of Poland, as a candidate of the Nonpartisan Bloc for Support of Reforms.
+During 1993 parliamentary election, he had unsuccessfully run to become a member of the Senate of Poland, as a candidate of the Nonpartisan Bloc for Support of Reforms.

 In 2014, he had endorsed Hanna Gronkiewicz-Waltz in her re-election campaign for the mayor of Warsaw.
 He was also a member of the Committee of the Support for the POLIN Museum of the History of Polish Jews in Warsaw.

-Wyganowski died on 13 October 2017 in Warsaw, and was buried at the cemetery in Józefów.
+Wyganowski died on 13 October 2017 in Warsaw, and was buried at a cemetery in Józefów.